kenjibailly/paimon_discord_bot/Readme.md

 Go to `Server Settings` > `Roles` and move the bot's role to the top of the hierarchy or it will have permissions issues.

-Change the permissions of the commands of the bot.
+Optional: Change the permissions of the commands of the bot.
 Go to `Server Settings` > `Integrations`, find the bot under `Bots and Apps` and click on `Manage`.
 Configure each command's permissions to your preference.

 </details>